tolgee/vite-plugin-i18n-tolgee/README.md

 If, for any reason, you need the raw ICU string in the current locale, you can use `t.raw`.
 It takes the same parameters as `t` minus the arguments, and have the same requirements regarding static analysis.

 By default, the runtime will pick the browser locale.
 To change the locale, you can use `t.setLocale`.
-Note that the vanilla runtime will **not** not refresh strings, you are responsible for handling this in your application.
-Other runtimes may provide this feature, refer to their respective documentation.
+Note that changing the locale will **not** cause strings to refresh.
+Some extensions may however provide this functionality as part of an integration.
+Check their documentation for more details.

 ### Markdown support
 When enabled, the plugin can convert Markdown from source strings into corresponding HTML markup.
 Only a subset of